magland/dandiset_notebooks/dandisets/001341/readme.md

 When loading data for illustration, be careful about the size of the data, since the files are hosted remotely and datasets are streamed over the network.
 You may want to load subsets of data.
 But if you do, please be sure to indicate that you are doing so, so the reader doesn't get the wrong impression about the data.

+If you want to investigate some aspects of the data prior to making the notebook, you can write a temporary python script called something like scratch1.py and run it to see the output.
+This may give you information about the content of the data that you wouldn't have by just using the available tools.
+However, it's important that you use the nwb_file_info tool from neurosift-tools prior to trying to do anything with an NWB file.

+Keep in mind that through your tool calls you have been given information about what data is available in the files, whereas the reader of the notebook does not have access to that information.
+So in your illustration it might be helpful to show how they could get that information (e.g., columns in a table, etc).

 Do not worry about pynwb typing errors from the linter.

 You can ask the user to try it out.

 Once satisfied, you can convert to notebook.ipynb using `jupytext --to notebook notebook.py`

+Finally, use nbconvert to run that notebook and fill in the output cells in place.

 ## Dandiset-specific information